kevin4work/3fortigate-cross-zone-terraform-aws/README.md

 * Terraform Provider Template >= 2.2.0
 * Terraform Provider Null >= 3.2.0
 * FOS Version >= 6.4.4
+* Create an ssh key for FortiGate VM, update the keyname in terraform.tfvars
 * AWS CLI configured with SSO profile (`aws sso login --profile fortinet-admin`) or switch to use accesskey secretkey in provider

 ## Deployment overview